WiproOpenSource/openapphack/README.md

 #### How do you start your openapphack-project?

-You begin by forking an openapphack-vm
+You begin by forking an openapphack-vm and follow the instructions mentioned [here](https://github.com/WiproOpenSourcePractice/openapphack-vm/blob/master/README.md)

 #### How do you test your openapphack-project?